hayo03/Dialogflow-CX-Start-Tutorial/README.md

   - Create an agent.
   - Create intents, parameters and entity types .
   - Create flows, pages  and build links between them using routes
-  - Create a webhook and make call to an external service
+  - Reuse information between flows
-  - Design more complex conversations
+  - Create a webhook

 There are other interesting agent features that we haven't covered, including integrations, event handlers and so more.
 Overall, this tutorial covers most of the Dialogflow CX basics that every bot developer should be well-versed in toward building conversational agents doted with advanced capabilities.
 <b> <i> Please send your feedback to hayet.brabra@liris.cnrs.fr.</i></b>